Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Effect of polymerization

 The equation for $s$ can be solved using the Green's function.
 For this we assume box-shaped temporal and spatial shape functions, where activation is between $u_\mathrm{on}$ and $u_\mathrm{off}$.
 Inserting this solution into the equation for $\dot{L}=\dot{l}_+-\dot{l}_-$ results in an ODE for the length, similarly to Eq.~(\ref{eq:Active_Maxwell_ode_for_length_viscous}).
 The equation for the general case, Eq.~(\ref{eq:appendix_polymerization_Ldot}), is given in appendix \ref{app:Polymerization}, with special cases discussed in more detail below.
 Based on the length in the steady state, the corresponding velocity can be determined via $V=(\dot{l}_++\dot{l}_-)/2$ and yields Eq.~(\ref{eq:appendix_polymerization_V}).
 Importantly, the resulting length equation only depends on the polymerization velocity difference $\Delta v_p=v_p^+-v_p^-$, while the cell's center of mass velocity only depends on the average velocity $\overline{v_p}=(v_p^++v_p^-)/2$.
+Our results are in agreement to previous findings for a fixed length \cite{Carlsson_2011_NJP_Cell_propulsion_active_stresses, Recho_2016_MMS_Max_velocity_self_propulsion}.
 In the following we discuss instructive examples to demonstrate the effect of polymerization while keeping the focus on flows effected by active contraction.